 Plugins are application components that use functionality and content from other apps.
 Any previously installed third-party plugins can be removed.
-However, it’s not recommended to remove macOS default plugins like Spotlight or Quick Look.
+However, we do not recommend you remove macOS default plugins like Spotlight or Quick Look.

 Also known as add-ons, extensions are web browser components that add some extra functionality.
 To check your browsers for unnecessary extensions:

-3. Select the checkboxes next to the extensions you don’t use or recognize
+- Select the checkboxes next to the extensions you don’t recognize or use.

-Leftovers are parts of applications that persist after the manual deletion by putting an app in the Trash.
-Leftovers slow your Mac because they continually refer to deleted apps and simply clutter up your computer.
+Leftovers are parts of applications that remain, even after the manual deletion of an app by putting it in the Trash.
+Leftovers slow your Mac down because they continually refer to deleted apps and simply clutter up your computer.
 Removing leftovers is completely safe.

-Smart Uninstaller is a simple and convenient tool to delete apps on Mac.
-Use it when you want to delete apps on MacBook or iMac, including applications, widgets, preference panes, plugins, browser extensions, or app leftovers.
+Smart Uninstaller is a simple and convenient tool to delete apps off your Mac.
+Use it when you want to delete apps off your MacBook or iMac; this includes applications, widgets, preference panes, plugins, browser extensions, or app leftovers.

 Important!
 If you used Find & Fix to detect any app leftovers and you clicked Review in Smart Uninstaller to see the full list of leftovers stored on your Mac, then Smart Uninstaller will only show you the amount of leftovers remaining; the other indicators (of applications, widgets, preference panes, plugins, and browser extensions) will be empty.
 This is because we only add app leftovers into the automatic Find & Fix feature as removing them is completely safe for your personal files and installed apps.
 It is far better to manage all your other data manually.

 To see this other data, just click Rescan in the bottom left corner.